sudeepsudhevan/Python-DSA/DOUBLY-LINKED-LIST.md

 ```

 ### 2. Append
-Add an item to DDL
+Add an item to the end of DDL

 ```py
 class Node: